-We can agree that antidiscrimination policies are a positive step, but it is also useful to empirically examine the tangible effect of such policies.
-In this study, Dr. Conti and his colleagues explored the effect of ENDA policies in a new way by examining how such policies impact entrepreneurship.
-Their findings show that antidiscrimination policies increase the appeal of the workplace, making employees less likely to leave paid employment when they feel protected by their workplace and resulting in fewer new ventures, but that the new ventures that were founded were of superior quality.
-This suggests that antidiscrimination policies can not only improve the worklife of minority populations, but can also improve entrepreneurship quality, a novel finding and useful information for policymakers seeking to improve employment conditions and entrepreneurship quality alike.
+also useful to empirically examine

+explored the effect of ENDA policies in a new way by examining how such policies impact entrepreneurship.
+Their findings show that antidiscrimination policies increase the appeal of the workplace, making employees less likely to leave paid employment when but that the new ventures that were founded were of superior quality. policies can not only improve the Article written with Julia Smith, can also improve entrepreneurship this study, Dr. Contiand his colleagues conditions and entrepreneurship quality alike.
 This also shows that keeping employee welfare in mind is beneficial for building a clearer understanding of how institutional policies impact new firms.
-Quality over quantity: antidiscrimination policies can keep current employees satisfied in their roles, and improve the results for those that do decide to step into a new business venture.
+Quality over quantity: antidiscrimination satisfied in their roles, and improve the results for those that do decide to step into a new business venture.

+editor-in-chief of ESSEC Knowledge

-- Conti, R., Kacperczyk, O., & Valentini, G. (2021).
-Institutional protection of minority employees and entrepreneurship: Evidence from the LGBT Employment Non-Discrimination Acts.
-Strategic Management Journal. doi:10.1002/smj.3340 - 2.
-Hellmann, T. (2007).
-When do employees become entrepreneurs?
-Management Science, 53(6), 919-933. - Cockburn, I. M. and Wagner, S. (2007).
+1. Conti, R., Kacperczyk, O., & Valentini, G. (2021).
+Employment Non-Discrimination Acts.
+Strategic Management Journal. doi:10.1002/smj.3340 entrepreneurs?
+Management Science, 53(6), 919-933.

+3. Cockburn, I. M. and Wagner, S. (2007).
 Patents and the survival of internet-related IPOs.
 (Working Paper).
-Cambridge, MA: National Bureau of Economic Research - 4.
-Helmers, C., & Rogers, M. (2010).

 Innovation and the survival of new firms in the UK.
 Review of Industrial Organization, 36, 227-248.